MdSaddamKazmi/CAP/README.md

 Below steps have been taken ==>
-* Annotation has been addeds to make the entities draft enabled //  odata.dearft.enabled
+* Annotation was added to make the entities draft enabled //  odata.dearft.enabled

 What you need to do ==>